-National law firm Gadens has released a first-of-its-kind cyber incident manager to navigate the legal reporting obligations of businesses during a cyber breach.
-The digital workflow tool steps a user through issues and ramifications, reducing the complexity and time required to investigate and report potential cyber incidents.
+National law firm Gadens has released a first-of-its-kind cyber incident manager.
+To navigate the legal reporting obligations of businesses during a cyber breach.
+The digital workflow tool steps a user through issues and ramifications.
+It reduces the complexity and time required to investigate and report potential cyber incidents.

-Many organisations have a cyber incident plan in place, but important time-critical legal compliance can be at risk of getting overlooked during a cyber incident.
+Many organisations have a cyber incident plan in place.
+But important time-critical legal compliance can be at risk of getting overlook during a cyber incident.

-The Gadens Cyber Incident Manager is a cloud-based solution powered by Lawcadia’s technology.
-It streamlines the information collation, assessment and reporting process of potential cyber incidents in one online platform, allowing companies to ensure defensible, timely and cost-effective compliance with multiple pieces of cyber incident relevant legislation and standards including the Security of Critical Infrastructure Act (the SOCI Act).
+The Gadens Cyber Incident Manager is a cloud-base solution from Lawcadia’s technology.
+It streamlines the information collation, assessment and reporting process of potential cyber incidents in one online platform.
+It allows companies to ensure defensible, timely and cost-effective compliance with multiple pieces of cyber incident relevant legislation and standards including the Security of Critical Infrastructure Act (the SOCI Act).

-The workflow tool also provides practical guidance on what to do next within sharp statutory timeframes, dramatically reducing the risk of legal ramifications for organisations and their senior accountable employees.
+The workflow tool also provides practical guidance on what to do next within sharp statutory timeframes.
+It dramatically reduces the risk of legal ramifications for organisations and their senior accountable employees.

-Powered by Australian legal technology company Lawcadia, the Gadens Cyber Incident Manager is available off-the-shelf, utilising their intelligent and secure platform engine – Lawcadia Intelligence – all supported by an ISO 27001 certified information security management system.
+Powered by Australian legal technology company Lawcadia, the Gadens Cyber Incident Manager is available off-the-shelf.
+It utilises their intelligent and secure platform engine – Lawcadia Intelligence.
+All get support from an ISO 27001 certified information security management system.

 “One of the biggest issues is a complicated and overlapping patchwork of legislation and other standards – some of which have very tight reporting timeframes,” he said.